DaveMielke/NBP/b2g/ui/doc/tables.rst

 The representations of these additional symbols have been designed such that they can be relatively easily remembered.
 The following methods have been used:

-* Adding dot 8 to a related letter, e.g. adding dot 8 to the letter ``p`` for the paragraph sign.
+* Adding dot 8 to a related letter, e.g. adding dot 8 to the letter ``c`` for the copyright sign.

 * Adding dot 7 to a related punctuation symbol, e.g. adding dot 7 to the dollar sign for the cent sign.

-* The superscript digits are represented by adding dot 7 to their corresponding regular digits.
+* The superscript digits are rendered by adding dot 7 to the representation of the corresponding regular digit.

-* The subscript digits are represented by adding dot 8 to their corresponding regular digits.
+* The subscript digits are rendered by adding dot 8 to the representation of the corresponding regular digit.

 .. include:: tbl-braille-symbols.rst